X402 v2 payments

 ledgerId?: string

-facilitatorUrl?: string | null
+facilitatorUrl?: string | null // ICPay facilitator URL used by the SDK

 name?: string // token name for domain